 - On the burner fires and modulates freely to meet the required setpoint.
-The burner will start and stop according to the above and below offset differentials (see options 9, 10 and 11). - Standby the burner remains at the low fire position to meet the standby setpoint (set as an absolute value in option 42).
+The burner will start and stop according to the above and below offset differentials (see options 9, 10 and11). - Standby the burner remains at the low fire position to meet the standby setpoint (set as an absolute value in option 42).
 The burner will start and stop according to the above and below offset differentials (see options 9, 10 and 11). - Warming the burner remains at the low fire position to meet the standby setpoint (see option 42) and runs according to a timer of X minutes firing (see option 54) and Y minutes not firing (see option 53).
 If option 54 is set to 0, then the burner will continually fire at the low fire position to meet the standby setpoint in the warming state.

-The burner can also be controlled by a (warming) thermostat fitted in the boiler shell, wired to - The burner can also be controlled by a (warming) thermostat titted in the boiler shell, wired to terminal 82 (see option/ parameter 156). - Off the burner does not fire.
+The burner can also be controlled by a (warming) thermostat fitted in the boiler shell, wired to terminal 82 (see option/ parameter 156).

+• Off - the burner does not fire.